Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Reading Time: 7 Minutes

-- Privacy Without Darkness: Obscure glass distorts views to provide privacy while still allowing abundant natural light to enter the room.
+- Privacy Without Darkness: Obscure glass distorts views to provide privacy while still allowing abundant natural light (up to 85% transmission) to enter the room.

 - The 1-5 Scale: Privacy levels are graded from 1 (low obscuration, purely decorative) to 5 (high obscuration, suitable for bathrooms).